Anitha-Thunga/React-portfolio/README.md

 Added a preview button to the project page:

 Created a button at the top of projects page.
 By default, the page should is blank. whenever the user clicks the button, shows all my projects will show up.

+Added popup window to my portfolio.

 Keys skills required:
 HTML,CSS